 According to the ellipsoid joint definition, They are usually present in between the knuckle joints, wrist joints, metacarpophalangeal joints, and metatarsophalangeal joints of fingers.

 This is one of the most usable and most common kinds of joint, which is found in between the bones that move against each other.
-A synovial joint is also called diarthrosis, joints cartilage or bones with a fibrous joint.
+A synovial joint is also called diarthrosis, joint cartilage or bones with a fibrous joint.
 These joints allow bones to rotate around each other and slide past each other.
 The synovial joint has a joint cavity filled with fluid, together with muscles, ligament, tendons, and the capsule which keeps the bones of the joint in place.
 This arrangement allows movement of the joints.
 The membrane that lines up the capsule produces oily synovial fluid and lubricates the joint, reducing friction and wear and tear.

 Structural Features of Synovial Joints